SaemaMiftah786/Add-Contributor-List-for-Posts/README.md

 # Display Authors for Posts
 This plugin adds an extra meta field named Contributors to the Post page.

+Please add these files under the same name folder

 Contributors: Saema Miftah
 Donate link: https://google.com //no link as of now
 Tags: comments, spam